industrial-edge/iih-semantics-getting-started/README.md

   - IIH Semantics
   - OPC UA Connector
   - SIMATIC S7+ Connector
+  - IIH Essentials (optional - for creating and managing Assets/Attributes)
 - IED is connected to PLCs
 - OPC UA model created with SiOME using a Companion Specification